johnmathews/johnmathews.github.io.old/content/articles/20170428_pelican_blog.md

 This is one tool for which the awesome SO and Google cannot magic up the exact right answer immediatly, unfortunately.

 For example, there is still an output folder in the [source repo](https://github.com/johnmathews/blog) that is… mysterious to me.
 Its not the real output, its a version frozen in time from a few weeks ago, and it has an "@" in its name.
-How it got there… I cannot say.
+I don't know how it got there.
 It was created one afternoon in a blur of frustrated google queries and copy/paste/hope terminal commands.

 I find git's commands the least intuitive of all the tools I use, with its preceeding single dashes and double dashes, and random words thrown into the middle of otherwise reasonable commands.